 Otsuka Bon Curry: World’s First Ready-to-Eat Instant Meal

-Since it has been a while since I last ate instant curry, when I went shopping at a supermarket last time, I thought I wanted to buy an instant curry pouch that is perfect for the blog article, and bought this one.
+When I went shopping at a supermarket last time, I thought I wanted to buy an instant curry pouch that is perfect for this blog and bought this one.

-What I picked up this time is this instant curry from “Otsuka Shokuhin (大塚食品: Otsuka Foods)” called “Bon Curry (ボンカレー)”, which was first introduced in 1968 in Japan and is actually known as world’s first ready-to-eat instant meal.
+The instant curry I picked up is from “Otsuka Shokuhin (大塚食品: Otsuka Foods)”, called “Bon Curry (ボンカレー)”, which was first introduced in 1968 and actually is known as the world’s first ready-to-eat instant meal.

-Today, the mainstream in the Bon Curry line is the fruit based instant curry sauce “Bon Curry Gold (ボンカレーゴールド)” which went on the market in 1978 and comes in 4 levels of spiciness, “Oo-Kara (大辛: Very Spicy)”, “Kara-Kuchi (辛口: Spicy)”, “Chu-Kara (中辛: Medium Spicy)”, and “Ama-Kuchi (甘口: Mild Spicy)”.
+Today, the mainstream in the Bon Curry line is the fruit-based instant curry sauce “Bon Curry Gold (ボンカレーゴールド)” that went on the market in 1978,

-Now, this Bon Curry Gold is ready to eat by microwaving at 500 W for only 1 minute and 40 seconds or at 600 W for 1 and a half minute or at 700 W for 1 minute 20 seconds, with the curry pouch in the package.
+But now, this Bon Curry Gold takes much less time to prepare; ready to eat by microwaving at 500 watts for only 1 minute and 40 seconds or at 600 watts for 1 and a half minutes or at 700 watts for 1 minute 20 seconds.

-This curry is the Kara-Kuchi Bon Curry Gold, but it has a mild heat and is not that spicy, rather sweetish.
-It is an easy-to-eat, aromatic curry sauce featuring the spice cardamon with a unique scent that everyone comes to like.
+This curry sauce is the Kara-Kuchi Bon Curry Gold, but it only has a mild heat and is not overly spicy, rather sweetish.

 Ingredients and Nutrition Facts